follestad/Digitalocean-Ubuntu-Docker-Github-Setup/readme.md

-# How to get started with DigitalOcean, Docker Compose, and GitHub
+# How to get started with Ubuntu server with Docker Compose and GitHub on DigitalOcean.

 ## Create a new droplet from Digital Ocean